-On the subject of cost, if you have a joint tenancy, you share liability for the whole rent.
+On the subject of cost, if you have a shared tenancy, you share liability for the whole rent.
 If someone cannot pay her rent, for whatever reason, you are equally liable for her portion.
 In the same way, the person named on the utility bills is liable for the whole bill.
-It’s important to establish a system for ensuring that all joint tenants pay their fare share in a timely manner.
+It’s important to establish a system for ensuring that all pay their fare share in a timely manner.

 If the house or flat is home to five or more people, unless it’s in a big, purpose-built block, it should be licensed as a House in Multiple Occupation.
 A copy of the licence should be on display in the common parts (usually the hallway or kitchen).
 The licence, issued by your local council, will specify the maximum number of renters who can legally live there.

 In some areas of London, all rental properties, not just houses in multiple occupation, require a licence.
 In other places, it’s all properties which are home to four or more people, rather than the legal minimum of five.
 You can check whether licensing applies to your address via the website of your local council.
 The quickest way to do this is an online search for the name of appropriate the London borough, followed by the words “landlord licensing”.
 If you think your address should be licensed but it isn’t. you should contact the council licensing team.